Skip to content

 The HF2 Series is a product line comprising an impedance spectroscope and a digital lock-in amplifier covering advanced requirements for laboratory equipment.
 The HF2 Series provides best-in-class performance, wide operation range, intuitive handling and excellent accuracy.
 The HF2IS Impedance Spectroscope is controlled with the ziControl user interface which is described in the ziControl Edition of the HF2 User Manual.

-provides an overview of the available products in the HF2 Series.
+Table 3 provides an overview of the available products in the HF2 Series.
 Upgradeable features are options that can be purchased anytime without need to send the instrument to Zurich Instruments - the upgradeable features consist of a firmware upgrade.

 Table 3: HF2 Series product codes for ordering